mpg-age-bioinformatics/jawm/docs/process_examples.md

 - **Category**: `example`

-Run a Python script from file with parameters provided via an external .rc or .env-style file.
+Run a Python script from file with parameters provided via an external .rc or .env-style or yaml file.

 _**Note**_: With a parameter YAML file, this process can be initiated using `Process(name="python_file_params", param_file="parameters/example_params.yaml")`.